DevonMPhillips/Azure-Security-Assessment-and-Remediation/README.md

-# Azure-Security-Assessment-and-Remediation
+# Azure Security Assessment with Remediation
-Azure cloud security assessment project demonstrating vulnerability management, NIST SP 800-53 control validation, POA&amp;M development, and security remediation.
+This Azure cloud security assessment project demonstrating vulnerability management, NIST SP 800-53 control validation, POA&amp;M development, and security remediation.

 ## Project Objective
 To design, execute, and document a complete cloud vulnerability assessment of a fictional Azure environment.
 This project will demonstrate a practical Assessment & Authorization (A&A) workflow by identifying security weaknesses, mapping findings to NIST SP 800-53 Rev. 5 controls, documenting risks via a Security Assessment Report (SAR) and POA&M, and validating remediations to support an Authorization to Operate (ATO).

 ## Scenario
-DMP Consulting, a fictional federal contractor, is migrating an internal business application to Microsoft Azure.
-To operate securely and maintain federal compliance, the organization must align with the NIST Risk Management Framework (RMF) (NIST SP 800-37 Rev. 2) and implement security controls from NIST SP 800-53 Rev. 5.
-I am the Lead Security Specialist assigned to independently assess the environment, document security gaps, and guide the engineering team through remediation before the system can receive its initial ATO
+DMP Consulting is migrating a business application to Microsoft Azure.
+To operate securely and maintain federal compliance, the organization must align with the NIST Risk Management Framework (NIST SP 800-37 Rev. 2) and implement security controls from NIST SP 800-53 Rev. 5.

+For this project, I go through creating a vulnerable environment deployment script, assessing the environment, documenting security gaps, and guiding the through remediation before the system can receive its initial ATO

 ## Assessment Workflow
-- **Preparation**: Deploy the intentionally vulnerable Azure infrastructure (using Terraform/CLI for reproducibility).
+- **Preparation**: Deploy the intentionally vulnerable Azure infrastructure (For Future iterations with use Terraform).

 - **Discovery & Planning**: Catalog all assets and define the boundaries and methods of the assessment.